qyugo/motormaxxing/math/derivations.md

 ## 3. Turns, KV and Kt Relationship (For Star/Wye, 3-phase, sinusoidal)

 The K-constant is a function of turn count and motor KV, so it is independent of how many stator teeth/slots there are.
+This is further elaborated on in Section 8, as it's probably the most significant scaling factor of KV and to be validated in experimental setups.

 $$
-K_{const} = n_t * KV
+K = n_t * KV
 $$

 ### i.
 KV to Ke